Summer Reading Paves Path to Fall Book Fair Excitement

 “The library card is a license to learn and explore the wide range of interests of our middle schoolers as they advance to high school, college, and adulthood.
 Students are given class credit for obtaining a library card and extra credit for borrowing a library book to read in class,” Hope explains.
 “It is wonderful to notice the library key tag hanging from student ID lanyards.
 Walking around with a book in hand has become a student status symbol.
 Readers are now prepared to enjoy the convenience of checking out library books to read and the ease of electronically tracking summer reading minutes.”

-On March 11, the school kicked off its summer reading Book Fair with a rally in which students held up their library cards and mugged for a group photo.
+Last March, the school kicked off its summer reading Book Fair with a rally in which students held up their library cards and mugged for a group photo.

 “Schools aren’t always in the unique situation that we’re in with having our own county library,” Chip admits.
 “When students get their own library cards, they go there with their parents and get oriented.
 If you start that push during the school year, that’s a great first step toward year-round reading and access to books.”

 Last year the school participated in the Scholastic Summer Reading Challenge